Oracle Text enables you to build text query applications and document classification applications.

 Figure 1-5 Overview of a Document Classification Application

-Oracle Text enables you to perform XML searching using the following approaches:
+Oracle Text enables you to perform XML searching by using the following approaches:

 CONTAINS operator is well suited to structured searching, enabling you to perform restrictive searches with the